gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.5.3.0 2014/01/24 Tidyed up help printing code.
+v8.5.4.0 2014/01/24 Removed multiple definition of STR() macro, by putting it in a new file, 'Preprocessor.hpp', closes #112.
+Removed namespaces from preprocessor macros, closes #113.
+Makefile now prints less useless messages.
+Removed verbose_flag variable in Rx::Run(), closes #60.
+Added data type postfixed to relevanant macros in 'Config.hpp', closes #26.
+Made all 'Config.hpp' macros have the same name format, closes #75. v8.5.3.0 2014/01/24 Tidyed up help printing code.
 Added unit tests for wacky (empty and large strings) command, parameter and option descriptions, closes #106.
 Corrected header guard in Print.hpp, closes #108.
 Separated debug and error messages (created separate callback for error messages), closes #107.
 Added malloc() NULL detection when registering option with command, closes #109.
 Removed text 'Debug' when running the unit tests as part of 'make', closes #110.
 Stopped Clide from printing tons of info to stdout when running unit tests, closes #111. v8.5.2.0 2014/01/22 Fixed example code so that Clide now prints to stdout, stopped working after Clide was switched to callbacks, closes #104.
 Fixed padding when help is printed (now uses padding and truncation if required, columns align correctly), closes #103. v8.5.1.0 2014/01/22 Changed 'filter: in group ...' to 'Showing commands for user group: ...' which is more explanatory, closes #101.